iExecBlockchainComputing/iexec-node/docker/README.md

 # 1 - Introduction

 We propose 4 Dockerfile to create images for the server, the client and the worker.
-The 4th docker file in server-master creates the server image from the github repository.
+The 4th docker file in master creates the server image from the github repository.

 These Dockerfile can help you to:
 - [deploy your own platform](#2---deploy-your-own-platform)